-To carry out the program’s service-learning focus, student-athletes will join VIA’s partner, China Exploration and Research Society (CERS), in expanding its community education activities as part of an evolving environmental protection strategy.
-Developing youth leaders with environmental awareness in rural regions where traditional livelihoods have been disrupted will help increase understanding in local communities about the importance of protecting wildlife habitat.
+To carry out the program’s service-learning focus, student-athletes will join VIA’s partner, CERS, in expanding its community education activities as part of an evolving environmental protection strategy.
+Developing youth leaders with environmental awareness in rural regions where traditional livelihoods have been disrupted will help increase understanding in local communities about the importance of environmental issues.

 In addition to developing sports skills and teamwork, the program will illustrate how sports can be a springboard for environmental action and will encourage youth from Tibetan and other ethnic minority communities to become strong advocates for a healthy environment.

 Each summer, CERS delivers an English education and environmental science program to youth in ethnic minority villages.
 Student-athletes from Duke and Stanford can add to this curriculum by promoting sport and physical activity for local youth.
 Student-athletes will run sports camps, teach English language lessons, and support other projects at CERS.
 Possible projects include wetland cleanups, creating display galleries, and reducing CERS’s environmental footprint.
 The entire group will contribute to the projects and camps as a team.

 No specific foreign language or technical skills are required for students to participate in this program.
 Students will have linguistic and cultural support throughout the program from VIA and CERS staff.
 A background in Mandarin Chinese is helpful, but not required.
 A background or interest in teaching or coaching is very helpful.

 For all programs, VIA seeks participants who embody the following characteristics: